Hesperian Health Guides

 If you have a stethoscope or fetoscope, use it to listen to the baby's heart sounds too.

 It is hard to describe heart sounds in a book.
-If possible, someone should teach you what normal heart sounds are like.
-But listen to the baby's heart sounds even if you are not skilled.
-Over time you will learn what sounds normal, and will be able to notice unusual sounds.
-If the heart sounds unusual, get medical advice.
+If possible, someone should teach you how a baby's heart usually sounds.
+But listen to the baby’s heart sounds even if you are not experienced.
+Over time you will learn what sounds a healthy baby's heart makes, and what sounds are unusual.
+If the heart sounds are unusual, get medical advice.

 Shoulders, arms, and hands

-Look at the baby's arms and hands.
-Do they look normal?
-Does the baby move them normally?
+Look at the baby’s arms and hands.
+Do they look like most other babies?
+Can the baby move them without difficulty?

-Sometimes a baby's shoulder, collarbone, or arm breaks during the birth.
-Feel them to see if there are any odd lumps or breaks.
+Sometimes a baby’s shoulder, collarbone, or arm breaks during the birth.
+Feel those parts of the body to see if there are any odd lumps or breaks.
 A baby with a broken bone may cry in pain, but he may not.
 Simple breaks will usually heal on their own, but if possible, get medical help.
 Use a cloth to wrap the arm across the front of the body so it moves as little as possible and is not injured more when you go to get help.

 Belly

 Look at the belly.
-Does it look normal?
+Does it look how you expect? ?
 What happens to the area around the cord when the baby cries?
 If some of the baby's insides push the skin out, this means the belly muscles are not connected.
 This is called an umbilical hernia.
 Get medical advice.

 Next, feel the belly.
 When the baby is not crying, the belly should be soft.
 Check for lumps, cysts (round sacs of fluid), or other odd shapes under the skin.
 If you find anything unusual, get medical advice.